J-kal/online_fgo_core/docs/KIMERA_NON_KEYFRAME_BUFFERING.md

 This document describes the implementation of a buffering system for non-keyframe states in the Kimera VIO integration with GraphTimeCentricKimera.
 Instead of discarding non-keyframe states, they are now buffered and added to the factor graph in chronological order when the next keyframe arrives.

 ## Problem Statement
-Previously, Kimera VIO's backend runs a keyframe filter (`shouldBeKeyframe`) and discards states that don't meet the keyframe criteria.
+Previously, Kimera VIO's frontend runs a keyframe filter (`shouldBeKeyframe`) and the pipeline only forwarded keyframes to the backend, discarding non-keyframes.
 This results in:
 - Loss of temporal information between keyframes
 - Suboptimal trajectory estimation
 - Missed opportunities for constraint incorporation